 Using a credit card gives you the flexibility of being able to choose how much to pay back each month (above the minimum required).

-Remember, it’s always a good idea to pay more than the minimum, so you clear your balance quicker and minimise any interest payments.
+Remember, it’s always a good idea to pay more than the minimum required, so you clear your balance quicker and minimise any interest payments.

-Many card providers offer 0% interest deals as a way of enticing new customers, so it’s important to be aware of how long the interest-free period lasts for (usually between 12-40 months) because, after this, interest will be charged.
+Specialist balance transfer cards offer 0% interest on balance transfers for a promotional period, but it’s important to be aware of how long the interest-free period lasts (usually between 12-40 months).
+After this period, interest will be charged.

-Cost of a balance transfer
+What is the cost of a balance transfer card?

-When you move your existing debt to a balance transfer card, your new provider will charge you a fee for doing so.
+When you move your existing debt to a balance transfer card your new provider will charge you a fee for doing so.
 The fee is usually a percentage of the amount you are looking to transfer.

 For example, if you moved a balance of £1,000 to a new balance transfer card, and the balance transfer fee was 3%, you would be charged £30.